supertokens/blog/content/how-to-deploy-supertokens-with-react-nodejs-express-on-vercel/index.md

 ## Conclusion

 By building a React demo application, you've learned how to add authentication with SuperTokens and deploy it to Vercel.
-We started with the introduction of Supertokens and Vercel.
+We started with the introduction of SuperTokens and Vercel.
 Then we looked at how to deploy your Superkens powered auth application to Vercel.
 Now that you have the knowledge you seek, how would you authenticate users' in your next projects?
-Perhaps learn more about [Supertokens](https://supertokens.com/).
+Perhaps learn more about [SuperTokens](https://supertokens.com/).